 We may think that employment opportunities are keeping us from leaving our most expensive cities.
 But there are inevitably some misconceptions about which cities have the most attractive labour markets.
 In BMO’s Labour Market Attractiveness Rankings, Toronto and Vancouver rank relatively low overall, because of their housing costs.
 The strength of their economies does little to compensate for the price of the average home.
 However, Hamilton and Guelph rank well because of their proximity to Toronto’s economy and the relative affordability of their housing markets.

 Ottawa, Quebec City and Edmonton are ranked as having the most attractive job markets.
-The unemployment rates are low and rent is still reasonable.
-Buying a home in these cities is also a lot more feasible as the average price of a home in Ottawa is $432,829, while the average price of a home in Vancouver is $1.58 million.
+The unemployment rates are low and rent is more affordable.

 With the rise of telecommuting, you may be able to have your cake and eat it too.
 Moving to a more affordable city without having to find a new job is particularly enticing.
 It is one reason why a growing number of Canadians are leaving the hustle and bustle of city life and working from places that are more rural and less expensive.